 System Event Warning is sent when Device Cold Start Power is cut off and then reconnected.
 Device Warm Start Reboot the device by CLI or web user interface.
 Authentication failure An incorrect password or SNMP Community String is entered.
 Time Synchronize Failure Accessing the NTP Server is failing.
-Power 1 Failure PW1 power failure.
-Power 2 Failure PW2 power failure.
-Fault Relay TheFault Relay is on.
-DI1 Change The Digital Input#1 status has changed.
-Ring Event A ring event has occurred.
-Loop Protection A loop protection event has occurred.
+Super Ring Topology Changes Master of Super Ring has changed or backup path is activated.
 Port Event Warning is sent when Link-Up The port is connected to another device.
 Link-Down The port is disconnected.
 For example, the cable is pulled out or the opposing devices is down.
 Both The link status changed.

-PoE Powering Event Warning is sent when
+Port Event Warning Event is sent when

-Enable The PoE port is powering.

-Disable The PoE port is not powering.

-Apply Click Apply to apply the settings.
-Note: You must Save the settings (Page 122), if you want to maintain these settings if the ES7510 is powered off.
+Click Apply to apply the settings.

+Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES9528 is powered off.